aidanconnolly/ga-ds829-course-info/README.md

 <a id='schedule'></a>
 ## Lesson Schedule

-Here is the schedule we will be following for our part time data science curriculum:
+Here is the schedule we will be following for our part time data science course:

 Lesson  | Unit Number | Session Number |
 --- | ---  | ---  |